aredan/ciliumlabs/mesh/README.md

 ### Lab Cilium Mesh

-A lab for Cilium Mesh networking, with this code you will be able to spin-up two cluster connected to two different routers that simulated different networks where you will build a Mesh an from client0 test that everything works (or not?).
+A lab for Cilium Mesh networking, with this code you will be able to spin-up two cluster connected to two different routers that simulate different networks where you will build a Mesh and from client0 test that everything works (or not?).

 ### Pre-requisites